A novel series by “Mario O. Laplume”

 Rufina tried to erase Emily’s blouse stains, but her inertia, punctuated by gibberish talk, frustrated a spectre unable to transgress into the physical.

-An unusually fierce thunderstorm started to pour down over Venezia.
+An unusually fierce thunderstorm starts to pour down over Venezia.

 -“You must keep walking, it’s not safe here,” Rufina said.
 “Get up.”